fischerjason/cooper-sms/docs/opt-in.md

 Example enrollment confirmation:

-"Cooper AI Assistant: You are enrolled to receive Cooper informational SMS notifications.
+Cooper AI Assistant: You are enrolled to receive Cooper informational SMS notifications.
 Message frequency varies.
 Message and data rates may apply.
 Reply HELP for assistance or STOP to opt out.
-Terms: https://fischerjason.github.io/cooper-sms/terms.html Privacy: https://fischerjason.github.io/cooper-sms/privacy.html"
+Terms: https://fischerjason.github.io/cooper-sms/terms.html Privacy: https://fischerjason.github.io/cooper-sms/privacy.html

 SMS messages are not sent to an additional recipient before consent has been obtained.